-Tibetan people always allow the guest be first while talking or walking.
+Tibetan people always allow the guest to be first while talking or walking.
 People must sit cross-legged as it is very uncouth to place your legs so that the soles of your shoes or feet point towards other people.

-In Tibet you will find one of the family's children pouring a bowl of yak butter tea for the guest.
+In Tibet, you will find one of the family's children pouring a bowl of yak butter tea for the guest.
 The guest must wait quietly until the host carries and presents the bowl of tea with both hands and the guest takes the tea from the host in the same manner.
-Then, he can enjoy the tea and conversation.
+Then, he can enjoy tea and conversation.
 As a polite guest, one does not empty his bowl as a never empty bowl signifies lasting profusion.
 The host will add more tea to your bowl to ensure that it is never empty.

-Presenting Khatag, is very popular culture in Tibet.
+Presenting Khatag is very popular culture in Tibet.
 People offer Khatag when they visit parents, worship the Buddha, see somebody off, welcome someone home, and so on.
-While offering the Khatag the presenter makes a little bow and the receiver accepts it with both hands held in front of them and immediately puts it on around his neck and wears it..
+While offering the Khatag the presenter makes a little bow and the receiver accepts it with both hands held in front of them and immediately puts it on around his neck and wears it.
 However, when presenting Khatag to seniors, the two arms should be raised up above the head.
 When presenting a Khatag to people of the same age or younger, the presenter can tie the Khatag directly to their necks.
-It is remarkable that some Tibetans even take a Khatag with them when they go out in case that they meet friends or relatives; and some Tibetans even seal Khatag in letters so that they can send their very best wishes.
+It is remarkable that some Tibetans even take a Khatag with them when they go out in case that they meet friends or relatives, and some Tibetans even seal Khatag in letters so that they can send their very best wishes.
 This custom is most popular in Tibet where all of the people follow it interestingly.

 Tibetans are extraordinarily courteous and have rules governing their relationships.
 In Tibet polite language is widely used all over the country.
 Tibetans use it when they are addressing seniors, people with higher social status or people of the same age and same status.
 If they call someone, they will add 'la' after the name to show their respect.
-Some Tibetans still suppose that photos can steal their soul and Tibetan people dislike taking pictures of people without their permission.
+Some Tibetans still suppose that photos can steal their souls and Tibetan people dislike taking pictures of people without their permission.

-When Tibetans worship the Living Buddha, stupas and pagodas, devoutly, they raise their hands together high above their heads, take one step forward, lower their hands to the height of their forehead, take another step forward, lower their hands before their chest and take a third step forward.
+When Tibetans worship the Living Buddha, stupas, and pagodas, devoutly, they raise their hands together high above their heads, take one step forward, lower their hands to the height of their forehead, take another step forward, lower their hands before their chest and take the third step forward.
 Then they kneel down and stretch themselves out upon the ground.
 After arising, they repeat this process.
 While they are performing prostrations, they chant sacred words, usually: Om Mani Padme Hum.
 Many pilgrims spend several years traveling from other provinces to Tibet performing prostrations each and every step of the way.
-Even though some people have died while on the road, it is never considered a pity as having traveled toward Tibet in this manner is a lifelong respect.
+Even though some people have died while on the road, it is never considered a pity as having traveled toward Tibet in this manner is lifelong respect.